Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/configure-microprofile-with-keyvault.md

 This sample code uses [Payara Micro](https://www.payara.fish/payara_micro) and [MicroProfile](https://microprofile.io/) to create a tiny Java web application requirement (WAR) file that you can run locally on your machine.
 It doesn't demonstrate how to Dockerize or push the code to Azure, but the links section at the end of this tutorial has links to other useful tutorials that explain this.

-The sample uses a free and open source library that creates a config source (using the MicroProfile Config API) for Azure Key Vault.
+The sample uses a free and open source library that creates a config source (using the MicroProfile Config API) in your key vault.
 To learn more about this library and review the code, see the [project GitHub page](https://github.com/Azure/azure-microprofile/tree/master/microprofile-config-keyvault).
 If you use the library, the code in this tutorial can simply focus on the configuration of the library and then injecting keys into your code, and you don't need to write any Azure-specific code.

-To run this code on your local machine, starting with creating an Azure Key Vault resource, follow the instructions in the next sections.
+To run this code on your local machine, starting with creating a key vault resource, follow the instructions in the next sections.

-## Create an Azure Key Vault resource
+## Create a key vault resource

-In this section, you use the Azure CLI to create the Azure Key Vault resource and populate it with one secret.
+In this section, you use the Azure CLI to create a key vault resource and populate it with one secret.

 1. Create an Azure service principal.
-This step gives you the client ID and key that you need to access Key Vault:
+This step gives you the client ID and key that you need to access your key vault:

     ```bash
     az login